matn7/CS-Notes/src/main/java/deployment/README.md

 ## Linux Version

-- The Unix operating system was released by Ken Thompson and Dennis Ritchie of AT@T Bell Lab in 1970.
+- The Unix operating system released by Ken Thompson and Dennis Ritchie of AT@T Bell Lab in 1970.
-- Unix was later rewritten in C, to make it portable.
+- Unix later rewritten in C, to make it portable.
 - In 1977 Berkley Software Distribution (BSD) was developed.
 - In 1985 Intel released the 80386, the first x86 microprocessor.
 - Commercial Unix was too expensive for private users using Intel 386 PCs.
 - In 1987, Andrew Tanebaum released MINIX, a Unix like system intended for academic use:
-    - Source code was available, but modification and redistribution was restricted.
+    - Source code was available, but modification and redistribution restricted.
     - The 16 bit design of MINIX was not well suited for the 32 bit design of the cheap and popular Intel 386 PCs.
-- In 1991 Linus Torvalds released a project called 'Freax' which later become Linux.
+- In 1991 Linus Torvalds released a project called **Freax** which later become **Linux**.
 - In 1992 Torvalds released the Linux kernel under GNU license.
 - Initially Linux only referred to the kernel, not the distribution as a whole (shell, compilers, editors).
 - The Debian project started in 1993 to create a distribution of GNU tools (shell, compilers, editors) and was called